Last Updated: July 13, 2020

 Also, keep in mind that weekdays and/or winter months may be worth considering!
 Sometimes it’s 65 degrees in January.
 And it can be chilly and rainy any day of the year.
 It’s getting increasingly harder to pick an “ideal” time of year for the best weather, so don’t be afraid of a Friday in February!
 We’ve photographed big weddings on literally every day of the week.
 If you’re open to a weekday or winter wedding, you’ll be more likely to find a date that works for all of your priority vendors.

 And if you do decide to delay your wedding, but you already have those fancy clothes, you could consider getting dressed up and doing a portrait session!
 This could also be a great opportunity to have some engagement photos done.
-We’re offering a huge sale on portrait sessions right now if you’re feeling the need to share your love through photos in the social distance age.
+We offer a number of different portrait packages if you’re feeling the need to share your love through photos in the social distance age.

 And of course – Don’t Forget to Breathe